AtulSalgaonkar/Retrofit-API/README.md

 # Retrofit API
-The used Retrofit library as REST client used Movie Database (TMDb).
+Have used Retrofit library as REST client used Movie Database (TMDb).